 Brie Pear Mousse Napoleon

 This is truly my own invention.
 When Carolyn heard that she gave me the skeptical eye.
 However, upon masticating this tower her eyes lit up.
 Bob and I had seconds, to my later regret - this is a very rich dessert.
 And it is so easy to make.
-My one regret should be obvious in the picture; I should have piped the mousse (really more a ganache I think) over the cheese instead of spooning it on.
-Nice lines from a big pastry bag tip would make this look very special indeed.

 Serves 4

 Heat the cream in a heavy pot over moderately high heat.
 Stir occasionally and bring it just up to a boil.
 Remove from the heat.
-Add the chopped chocolate and stir a lot until the chocolate is mixed in completely.
-Use an electric mixer or Kitchen Aid to whip the mixture into a froth.
-As it cools the mixture will tighten up.

 Slice the pears in half and remove the stems.
 Slice the pears thinly.
 (You'll see in the picture above that I cut the pear into one quarter inch thick slices.
 I regret this now.)